-if necessary, use flexible working hours and split shift teams to minimise the risk of people gathering.
-This may also mean repositioning desks and / or where staff sit during breaks - Operate a "one phone, terminal and card machine" to a person policy - Wipe down desks, trade counters, telephones, desk stationery and credit card readers regularly with antiviral wipes.
+- Operate a "one phone, terminal and card machine" to a person policy - Wipe down desks, trade counters, telephones, desk stationery, door and cupboard handles and credit card readers regularly with anti-viral wipes.
 Bin the wipes in branch waste refuse sack before tying it shut - Wash your hands with soap and water for 20 seconds regularly - Do not touch your eyes, nose or mouth if your hands are not clean - Ensure vending machines are switched off or sanitised after use - If necessary, arrange the workspaces to keep staff a suitable distance from each other.
 Consider the use of barriers and introduce back-to-back and side-to-side working